1975 NBA draft: Supplementary draft

 On December 9, 1975, the NBA planned to host a supplementary draft to settle negotiating rights to five ABA players who had never been eligible for the NBA draft because their college classes had not graduated and they had not apply for hardship.
 The teams selected in reverse order of their win–loss record in the previous season.
-The team that made a selection must withdraw their equivalent selection in the 1976 Draft.
-The teams were allowed to not exercise their rights on this hardship draft and thus retained their full selection in the 1976 Draft.
-The draft itself attracted strong opposition from the ABA who accuse the NBA trying to reduce confidence in the stability of their league.
+The team that made a selection must withdraw their equivalent selection in the 1976 draft.
+The teams were allowed to not exercise their rights on this hardship draft and thus retained their full selection in the 1976 draft.
+The draft itself attracted strong opposition from the rivaling ABA, who accused the NBA of trying to reduce confidence in the stability of their own league since they had gone from ten teams to seven in a three month period, with the Virginia Squires also facing significant struggles that saw them be likely to fold next during the season.
 Despite the initial postponement of the draft, the draft was finally held on December 30, 1975.

-The New Orleans Jazz used the first pick to select Moses Malone, a former high school player who went directly to professional basketball after he was drafted in the 1974 ABA Draft.
-The Los Angeles Lakers used the second pick to select Mark Olberding, a college freshman who was drafted in the 1974 ABA Draft.
-Because the Jazz and the Lakers had traded their first round picks in the 1976 Draft, they had to forfeit their first-round pick in the 1977 Draft.
+The New Orleans Jazz used the first pick to select Moses Malone, a former high school player who went directly to professional basketball after he was drafted in the 1974 ABA draft.
+The Los Angeles Lakers used the second pick to select Mark Olberding, a college freshman who was drafted in the 1974 ABA draft.
+Because the Jazz and the Lakers had traded their first-round picks in the 1976 draft, they had to forfeit their first-round pick in the 1977 draft.
 The other players selected were Mel Bennett, Skip Wise and Charles Jordan in the second, third and fourth-round respectively.
 All players, except Wise, were under contract with their ABA team at the time of the draft.
-They remained with their team until the end of the season.
-After the Virginia Squires folding before the ABA–NBA merger in June 1976, Bennett joined the team that drafted him, the Philadelphia 76ers.
-Under the merger agreement, the Jazz and the Lakers had to yield their rights to Malone and Olberding and they regained their 1977 first-round picks.
+Those same four players also remained with their ABA teams in question until the end of the season as well.
+After the Virginia Squires folded before the ABA–NBA merger in June 1976, Bennett joined the team that drafted him, the Philadelphia 76ers.
+Under the merger agreement, the Jazz and the Lakers had to yield their rights to Malone and Olberding, but they regained their 1977 first-round picks.
 Malone was later drafted by the Portland Trail Blazers in the ABA Dispersal Draft, while Olberding remained with the Spurs who joined the NBA.
-Two other draftees, Wise and Jordan never played in the NBA.
+Mel Bennett would later end up signing a new free agency deal with the Indiana Pacers following the ABA-NBA merger and subsequent ABA dispersal draft due to the Squires folding operations a month before the official merger occurred and Bennett being a proper free agent at the time.
+Two other draftees, Wise and Jordan, never played in the NBA, with Wise being waived by the Spurs during the season and never playing professionally again in either league afterward due to drug troubles (primarily with heroin) and Jordan being cut by the Pacers following the eventual ABA-NBA merger and later playing overseas instead.